erigontech/erigon/README.md

 For a full explanation of the config options, see below:
 - `datadir`: Path to your node's data directory.
 - `chain`: Specifies the L2 network to connect with, e.g., hermez-mainnet.
+For dynamic configs this should always be in the format `dynamic-{network}`
 - `http`: Enables HTTP RPC server (set to true).
 - `private.api.addr`: Address for the private API, typically localhost:9091, change this to run multiple instances on the same machine
 - `zkevm.l2-chain-id`: Chain ID for the L2 network, e.g., 1101.